DennisDosso/creditToRDF/README.md

 I hope these are self-explanatory.
 Take care to always run the credit distribution together with the named and cache strategy.
 Also, never run the whole and the named strategy together, since the underlying triplestore could apply some undetected underlying optimization that only it knows that could pollute the results.

-What I suggest is two iterations in this way: (true, true, true, false) and (true, false, false, true)

 ##### paths.properties
 * querying.index: the path of the index triple store on disk that we are using.